 So imagine if you can the explosion of excitement that tingled all my senses when the official opening took place and I got to be there!

 Where do I start?
-Stylish, modern, artistic, local, funky, essence of hipster here and there, a soundproof nightclub (a.k.a.
-The Box)… all of which contribute to the laid back community feel of the new ClinkNOORD hostel.
+Stylish, modern, artistic, local, funky, the essence of hipster here and there, a soundproof nightclub (a.k.a.
+The Box)… all of which contribute to the laid-back community feel of the new ClinkNOORD hostel.

 One of the most innovative uses of space I have seen in a hostel, ClinkNOORD have managed to create distinct areas within the common room without destroying the open and flowing atmosphere between these spaces.

 Which of course adds to the social interaction between guests, even if they are in the common area for different needs.